gvanerven/graphrepo/README.md

 # Graphrepo - Repository to graph tools
 ## Loadgraph

 The loadgraph is a program to load CSV files or SQL queries into graph databases using the concept of Job.
 The job is described into XML and transformed in vertices and edges.
-For now, the loadgraph are only working with Neo4j and a rough implementation for generate RDF files.
+For now, the loadgraph are only working with Neo4j and a rough implementation to generate RDF files.

 >Use the following command to load the graph: